saurabhagarwal2510/GAN-TL/README.md

 2) Conduct rigorous hyperparameter tuning inspired by our outlined methods.
 3) Explore additional domain-specific augmentation and GAN configurations.
 ## Citation
-If you use these datasets, please cite our paper:
+If you use these datasets, please cite our paper: Enhancing Transfer Learning through GAN-Based Domain-Adaptive Augmentation